MeltwaterArchive/docker-nginx-http-https-reverse-proxy/README.md

 ## License

-The all files in this repository are licensed under the MIT license.
+The files in this repository are licensed under the MIT license.

 ## Nginx License